-Foreign Company C pays a foreign dividend to Foreign Company B.
+Foreign Company C pays a foreign dividend to Foreign Company B. Assume that the provisos to section 10B(2) do not apply.

-Foreign Company B is a CFC in relation to Resident Company A since the latter company holds 100% of its participation rights and voting rights.
+Foreign Company B is a CFC in relation to Resident Company A, since the latter company holds 100% of its participation rights and voting rights.
 Under section 9D(2A) Foreign Company B is deemed to be a resident for purposes of the definition of "gross income" in section 1(1).
 Therefore, the foreign dividend paid by Foreign Company C to Foreign Company B is included in Foreign Company B's gross income for purposes of determining its net income under section 9D(2A).

-Foreign Company B is tax resident in Foreign Country D and Foreign Company C is tax resident in Country E. Accordingly the foreign dividend is not exempt from normal tax under section 10B(2)(b) since it was paid to Foreign Company B by another foreign company (Foreign Company C) which is not resident in the same country for tax purposes.
+Foreign Company B is tax resident in Foreign Country D and Foreign Company C is tax resident in Country E. The foreign dividend is not exempt from normal tax under section 10B(2)(b), since it was paid to Foreign Company B by another foreign company (Foreign Company C) which is not resident in the same country for tax purposes.
 The foreign dividend will qualify for a partial exemption under section 10B(3) with the effect that a portion of the foreign dividend will form part of Foreign Company B's net income and hence a portion will be attributed to Resident Company A under section 9D(2).

-4.3.3 Exemption of amounts previously included in income under section 9D(2) [section 10B(2)(c)]
+4.3.3 Exemption of a foreign dividend relating to amounts previously included in income of a resident under section 9D(2) [section 10B(2)(c)]

-(a) Exemption of amounts previously included in income
+(a) Exemption of a foreign dividend relating to amounts previously included in income of a resident

 Under section 9D(2) a portion of the net income of a CFC is included in the income of a resident who, together with a connected person, holds at least 10% of the participation rights and voting rights in the CFC.
 In the absence of an exemption, any portion of the net income of the CFC included in the income of a resident that is subsequently declared to that resident as a foreign dividend would be taxed twice.
-Section 10B(2)(c) provides relief by generally exempting any foreign dividend paid from amounts previously included in the income of a resident under section 9D(2).
+Section 10B(2)(c) provides relief by generally exempting any foreign dividend relating to amounts previously included in the income of a resident under section 9D(2).

 Each resident subject to section 9D is entitled to the exemption under section 10B(2)(c) for amounts previously included in income under that section.
-Thus, for example, when two residents who are natural persons and connected persons in relation to one another, individually hold less than 10% of the participation rights and voting rights in a CFC while their combined holding in the CFC equals 10% or more, they will not be entitled to the participation exemption under section 10B(2)(a) on a foreign dividend declared by the CFC since each person's holding in the CFC is less than 10%.
+Thus, for example, when two residents who are natural persons and connected persons in relation to one another, individually hold less than 10% of the participation rights and voting rights in a CFC while their combined holding in the CFC equals 10% or more, they will not be entitled to the participation exemption under section 10B(2)(a) on a foreign dividend declared by the CFC, since each person's holding in the CFC is less than 10%.
 However, both residents will be entitled to the exemption under section 10B(2)(c) for amounts previously included in income under section 9D(2).